ESPAÑOL

 • The child must appear in person with both parents at the Consulate.

-• A Mexican birth certificate of the parent(s) must be presented.
+• A Mexican birth certificate for the parent(s) must be presented.

-2. Original U.S. Birth Certificate (long form containing nationality and place of birth of parents).
+1. Original U.S. Birth Certificate (long form showing the nationality and place of birth of the parents).
+If the mother uses her married name, the marriage certificate must be presented.

-• If issued in another country, it must be legalized or apostilled and translated into Spanish if in a language other than English.
+If the birth certificate was issued in another country, it must be legalized or apostilled, and translated into Spanish if it is not in English.

 • Minors may present:

-• Doctor's letter with photo on letterhead and stamp
+• Doctor’s letter with photo, on letterhead, with stamp

 • School ID with photo